 In the past, you would probably be able to hang on to your job if you resist the urge to upskill but in the current climate, you can easily find yourself out of a job if you do not embrace relearning and upskilling.

 So, how do we help people to upskill in this ever-changing digital era amidst the pandemic?

 The answer is simple.
 It is all about helping people to become effective and efficient learners.
 By that, it means to help change people’s mental models and reframe their thinking so they understand that upskilling is unavoidable, even if it means extra effort and time that needs to be invested.

 But not to worry!
 ArcLab is here to help no matter what industry you are in!
 As you walk around the streets of Singapore, you’ll see everyone glued to the screens of their phones.
-ArcLab provides short modules that you can learn anywhere and anytime, even when you are commuting.
+ArcLab provides a platform for organisations to author short modules for employees to learn anywhere and anytime, even when you are commuting.
 This way, you can upskill and even improve your work performance easily.
 It is really that simple!
-You can try your hands at the modules that we already have on our showcase page here!
+You can try your hands at the modules that we already have on our showcase page, ArcLab Discover!